polkadot-fellows/RFCs/text/0139-faster-erasure-coding.md

 In the future, ZK proofs could be used to avoid the need to re-encode the data to verify that the encoding was done correctly.

+In addition, we should remove the requirement for collators to compute the erasure root for the collator protocol to work.